Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Congratulations on your proactive search for the best womens day hiking and backpacking underwear.

 Now how are you doing on your sock quest?
-Hiking socks are another underestimated piece of hiking gear.
+Hiking socks are another underestimated piece of hiking gear that come in a galaxy of choices.

 Best Womens Hiking Underwear Choices